11notes/docker-chrony/README.md

 **Chrony NTP server on Alpine**

 # SYNOPSIS 📖
-**What can I do with this?** Run chrony as NTP time server for your network, pure and simple, maximized for performance and security.
+**What can I do with this?** Run chrony as NTP server for your network, pure and simple, maximized for performance and security.
+If you plan to run this in production, make sure you stand up multiple NTP instances and put them behind a load balancer and use virtual IPs.

 # DEFAULT CONFIG 📑
-/etc/default.conf
+/chrony/etc/default.conf
 ```yaml
 pool ch.pool.ntp.org iburst maxsources 5
 pool ntp.ubuntu.com iburst maxsources 5